 I think that utilitarianism is a good moral theory, and definitely better than its rivals, deontology and teleology.
 For practical purposes in multicultural contexts, at least, I think that no one should overlook a theory that is able to take into account a variety of ethical views and accommodate the ever-changing facts of the material world.
 But utilitarianism has a bad reputation in bioethics.
-It is often seen as the inhumane theory that allows the sacrifice of minorities, the killing of the innocent, and simplistic calculations on the value of life.
-Hardly anyone cares to remember that most formulations of the theory do not allow these actions.
 The economic doctrine sometimes labeled as utilitarianism could be guilty as charged, but ethics and economy are not interchangeable words.
 Also as a theory that can actually propose answers to no-win situations, utilitarianism has been an easy target for criticism.

 Beyond Utilitarianism: A Method for Analyzing